 Turn your old teams into sub-departments

 Follow these steps to keep your existing departments, and convert your old teams into sub-departments, that will then appear in the Departments tab.
+Refer to our dedicated migration article.

 Option 1: Create new subdepartments and subteams